LongBu/AWS-SAP-C02-Study-Guide/README.md

     * 100 - $ only least expensive regions
   * Supports primary/secondary origins for HA/failover (specific HTTP responses)
   * Supports field-level encryption (not KMS) @edge to protect sensitive data
+  * works from edge locations and external to any VPC
   * Serverless, cheaper to scale

 ### Unicast IP vs Anycast IP: